 One of the biggest misconceptions about anxiety is that it’s necessary to understand its origins in your life in order to deal with it effectively.

 For example, I had a client once who came to see me because she was having panic attacks anytime she drove on the freeway.
-She told me that she was convinced that the origins of her panic were in her childhood and her father’s habit of driving while intoxicated.
+She told me that the origins of her panic were in her childhood and her father’s habit of driving while intoxicated.
 And she hoped that by exploring these childhood memories together we would be able to free her from her panic attacks.

 Now, it’s not hard to see how a child might develop some significant driving anxiety as a result of being driven around by an intoxicated parent.
 So my client’s ideas about how to resolve her anxiety were understandable.